conda-forge/conda-forge.github.io/community/governance.md

       reviews.
       ```

-  To declare a standard vote “timed out,” the person making such a declaration
+  To declare a standard vote "timed out," the person making such a declaration
   must post a pull-request adding
   a vote record to the [vote-results folder](https://github.com/conda-forge/conda-forge.github.io/tree/main/vote-results).
   The declaration PR should be merged by the first core member